Data Quality Metric Library

 Consequence of Poor Quality Data

-Incorrect reporting of renewal quantity and achieved life feeding the ONRC Cost Efficiency 2 & 3 Performance Measures.
+This could also mean incorrect reporting of renewal quantity and achieved life which feed into the ONF and ONRC Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric